Next Event

 Get Involved

-6.30pm Monday February 10th based at Millthorpe School.
+Club Night orienteering training.
+Easter holiday break until: 6.30pm Monday 28th April based at Millthorpe School.
+Apologies for the longer break than usual.
 Beginners welcome – coaching available.
-Terrain running time trials.
-I’ll set up 6 short (100m or so) runs in a variety of terrain so you can practice the best way for you to proceed through rough areas.
-Bring a compass if you have one.
 Meet in the classroom with the red and white kite outside it (near the Sports Hall). £3 per person or family.

 Walk, jog and run through Urban, Forest and Moorland areas.
 Find your way between waypoints with your map and compass.
 Compete against yourself as well as other Orienteers in this physical and mental challenge.